cmcaine/colie/text-layout/notes.md

 A first step might be to improve the eBook reader in Calibre.
 That seems to use web style stuff, inc. CSS.
 We might consider contacting Medium, or similar text-based web companies to see if they care.

+coolreader3 https://aur.archlinux.org/packages/coolreader3-git/ does floating punctuation, but doesn't seem to hyphenate? also buggy on HiDPI displays.

+fbpdf is a CLI PDF reader.
+Maybe making text rendering on that better could prove instructive?

 ## Useful links
 https://developer.mozilla.org/en-US/docs/Web/CSS/text-rendering -- Ligatures